b-fuze/anv-core/README.md

     - url: `string`
     - list: `boolean` whether the url is for a list or source
     - _Return:_ `boolean`
-  - **tiers** `string[]` _Optional._
+  - **tiers** `[string, string][]` _Optional._
     - Array of tiers of different mirrors/streams (if the provider provided direct access to streams)/uploaders.
+The first string can only be alphanumeric, the second is a display string.
 This is a form of ranking the various sources available for a given media to determine which the user deems the more optimal source for ANV to start downloading with.
   - **mediaList(metaMediaList)**
     - metaMediaList: `any`
       - Array data returned from the generic resolver
-    - _Return:_ If `mediaSource(...)` isn't omitted, array of URLs to media source items which can be used with `mediaSource(...)` request.
-Otherwise an array of mediaSourceExample's (see below)
+    - _Return:_ providerExample (see below)
   - **mediaSource(metaMediaSource, direct)** _Optional._
     - metaMediaSource: `any`
       - Data returned from the generic resolver